Information about Loxapine

 Loxapine is a typical antipsychotic.
-It works by blocking the action of dopamine, a chemical messenger in the brain that affects the thoughts and moods.
+It works by blocking the action of dopamine, a chemical messenger in the brain that affects thoughts and mood.

 Common side effects of loxapine

-Sleepiness, Orthostatic hypotension (sudden lowering of blood pressure on standing), Dry mouth, Abnormality of voluntary movements, Weight gain, Increased prolactin level in blood, Urinary retention, Constipation, Muscle rigidity, Tremor
+Sleepiness, Orthostatic hypotension (sudden lowering of blood pressure on standing), Dryness in mouth, Abnormality of voluntary movements, Weight gain, Increased prolactin level in blood, Urinary retention, Constipation, Muscle rigidity, Tremor

 Available Medicine for Loxapine

 - ₹42 to ₹79Tripada Biotec Pvt Ltd2 variant(s)

 - ₹37 to ₹86Consern Pharma P Ltd2 variant(s)

 Expert advice for Loxapine

 - Do not start or continue loxapine and consult your doctor if you have history of fits (seizures), heart or brain related diseases, respiratory or lung problems, or if you are pregnant, planning to become pregnant, or are breastfeeding.